awsdocs/amazon-msk-developer-guide/doc_source/zookeeper-security.md

 You can use TLS security for encryption in transit between your clients and your Apache ZooKeeper nodes\.
 To implement TLS security with your Apache ZooKeeper nodes, do the following:
 + Clusters must use Apache Kafka version 2\.5\.1 or later to use TLS security with Apache ZooKeeper\.
 + Enable TLS security when you create or configure your cluster\.
 Clusters created with Apache Kafka version 2\.5\.1 or later with TLS enabled automatically use TLS security with Apache ZooKeeper endpoints\.
-For information about setting up TLS security, see [How Do I Get Started with Encryption?](msk-working-with-encryption.md)\.
+For information about setting up TLS security, see [How do I get started with encryption?](msk-working-with-encryption.md)\.
 + Retrieve the TLS Apache ZooKeeper endpoints using the [DescribeCluster ](https://docs.aws.amazon.com/msk/1.0/apireference/clusters-clusterarn.html#DescribeCluster) operation\.
-+ Create an Apache ZooKeeper configuration file for use with the following CLI commands: Config, ACL, and ZooKeeper Shell\.
-You use the Apache Zookeeper config file with these commands using the `--zk-tls-config-file` parameter\.
++ Create an Apache ZooKeeper configuration file for use with the `kafka-configs.sh` and [https://kafka.apache.org/documentation/#security_authz_cli](https://kafka.apache.org/documentation/#security_authz_cli) tools, or with the ZooKeeper shell\.
+With each tool, you use the `--zk-tls-config-file` parameter to specify your Apache ZooKeeper config\.

   The following example shows a typical Apache ZooKeeper configuration file: